 FAQ About Pea Gravel

-Pea gravel is an affordable material that’s easier to install than most other hardscape options.
-It can serve several different purposes in the landscape, from mulch in flower beds to the surface of a driveway.
+Pea gravel is an affordable, low-maintenance material that’s easier to install than most other hardscape options.
+Pea gravel can serve several different purposes in the landscape, from mulch in garden beds to the surface of a driveway.

 Installing a border around your pea gravel should keep it from washing away.
 If the area regularly floods by several inches or more, the gravel may wash away over the top of the edging material.